fjdu/obsidian-feed/README.md

 - `Update all` is for fetching new items for all the subscribed feeds.
 - `Undo` is for undoing recent `mark as read` and `mark as deleted` actions for the **selected feed**.
 - `Add feed` is for adding new feed subscriptions.
 The first time you use this plugin, you will need to add subscriptions with this `Add`.  **Keep the feed name as short as possible, and it must be unique.**
    - *Be careful with the feed provider!
-Santilization is not performed for the feed contents, and malicious content may cause data loss!*
+Sanitization is not performed for the feed contents, and malicious content may cause data loss!*
 - `Manage` is for managing your feeds, where you can mark all as read, purge those that are marked as deleted, and purge all (i.e. to permanently remove all items of a feed).
 Be cautious that these actions cannot be undone.
 - All the subscribed sources are listed under their respective folders.
 - The number of unread and total items are displayed after the feed name.